Gavrilo Stefanović Venclović: Literary work

 At the beginning of the 18th century, Venclović translated some 20,000 pages of old biblical literature into vernacular Serbian.

 Venclović's opus was vast, consisting of orations, biographies, church songs, poems, illuminations and illustrations of church books.
 His language was full of vernacular vitality yet able to express the inner, the subtle, and the transcendent.
 He was familiar with the works of contemporary Russian and Polish theologians.
 From Russian, he translated archbishop Lazar Baranovych's Mech Dukhovny (The Spiritual Sword), and from Polish, he translated Istorija Barona Cezara, kardinala rimskago.

+Gavrilo Stefanović Venclović was among the first to use Serbian vernacular as a standard language for the purpose of writing sermons.

 The sway of Old Church Slavonic as the medieval literary language of all the Eastern Orthodox Slavs lasted many centuries.
 In Russia, it was obtained until the time of Peter the Great (1672–1725), and among the Serbs until the time of Venclović.
 He translated the bible from Old Slavonic to Old Serbian.
 Thus the Old Slavonic was relegated only to liturgical purposes.
 From then on, theology and church oratory and administration were carried on in Slavoserbian, a mixture of Old Slavic (Old Church Slavonic) in its Russian form with a popular Serbian rendering, until Vuk Karadžić, who was the first reformer to shake off the remnants of this ancient speech and to institute a phonetic orthography.

-Neologisms

-Gavrilo Stefanović Venclović was among the first to use Serbian vernacular as a standard language for the purpose of writing sermons.
-After the Vuk type of written language had won, lexical gaps were filled mainly with words and expressions already present in the vernacular.
-This method provided a very limited stylistic and lexical inventory for the writers.
-Venclović's stylistic neologisms, possessing such qualities as picturesqueness and semantic transparency, served to draw the attention of the audience to the text of the sermon.
-Rooted in the biblical tradition, they represent a "bridge" between the Old Church Slavonic lexical legacy and the Serbian vernacular, as well as demonstrate the possibility for the creation of a standard language based on vernacular, without divorcement from the tradition of Cyril and Methodius.